 Elvin Jenkins, Director

 Electronic Media Communications

 202 Morrison Building

 Voice: (256) 372-5793, elvin.jenkins@aamu.edu

 WJAB - FM is a professional, non-commercial radio station serving the interests of the citizens of Huntsville and surrounding areas.
 A mixture of various forms of jazz and blues dominate WJAB-FM's twenty- four hour, seven days a week format.
 Major support for the operation of the station comes from the licensee, AAMU.
-Additional funds are provided by

-Corporation for Public Broadcasting.
+Additional funds are provided by AAMU listeners, the business community as well as the Corporation for Public Broadcasting.